top of page

 Higher Education Workforce

-The Higher Education Workforce project is a partnership between the Regional Development Corporation (RDC) and Northern New Mexico higher education institutions to identify training needs and develop a well-educated workforce in the region.
+The Higher Education Workforce project is a partnership between the RDC and Northern New Mexico higher education institutions to identify training needs and develop a well-educated workforce in the region.
 The partnership aims to help Northern New Mexico’s businesses find skilled workers and help ensure jobs are filled by in-state and in-county workers who want to stay in their communities after receiving an education at two- and four-year colleges in the area.

-The RDC works with six regional institutions of higher education to create “clear, coherent and structured educational experiences” for students for pursuing relevant certificates and/or degree programs that will successfully lead to careers in the region.
-Each institution’s program is tailored to their unique student population, community needs, and academic curriculum.
-These institutions include the University of New Mexico-Taos, University of New Mexico-Los Alamos , Luna Community College, New Mexico Highlands University, Northern New Mexico College and Santa Fe Community College.
+The RDC works with six regional institutions of higher education to create “clear, coherent and structured educational experiences” for students pursuing relevant certificates and/or degree programs that will successfully lead to careers in the region.
+Each institution — University of New Mexico-Los Alamos, University of New Mexico-Taos, Luna Community College, New Mexico Highlands University, Northern New Mexico College and Santa Fe Community College tailors their program to their unique student population, community needs, and academic curriculum.

 • Paid student internships that offer real-world experience to students and provide employers with a way to meet potential employees